 In the event of inclement weather, i.e. thunder and lightning, the children are brought inside and provided alternate activities.
 In camps where being indoors may not be possible, they are brought to a safe location, under cover.
 Most camps continue with their normal day in the event of rain, with activities slightly modified.

-Please note any special medication needs on your child’s health form, and make sure medication is given to your child’s Camp Director with complete instructions for its administration.
+Please note any special medication needs on your child’s health form, and make sure medication is given to Y Staff with complete instructions for its administration.
 Instructions need to be written on the medication bottle and sent along with a list of possible side effects.
 This information can be obtained from your doctor or pharmacist.

-Please be sure to talk to the YMCA Camp Staff if you have any special concerns/accommodations for your child.
-The YMCA staff are trained in dealing with a wide range of medical needs and other accommodations, but need advance knowledge of these issues disclosed on the health form before the first day of camp.
+Please be sure to talk to the Y Staff if you have any special concerns/accommodations for your child.
+The Y Staff are trained to accommodate a wide range of medical needs and concerns, but disclosure of these issues on the Health Form allows staff to prepare appropriately.
 Failure to fully disclose all issues may result in your child not being able to fully participate and enjoy the experience of camp.

 Camp attendees under the age of 18, must be signed in and out of camp by a parent, guardian, or other adult with prior written authorization.
 YMCA members age 9 and up, and who have a ‘Consent For Release Form’ on file, may be transferred to the YMCA Youth Center at the conclusion of camp programming by a designated staff person.